AveryJD/project-nhl-player-cards/README.md

 * Assemble all player data required for card generation

 Generated data will be saved to various folders in 'data/player_card_data/processed_data', and card data CSV files will be saved to the 'data/player_card_data/card_data' folder.

+Note: Depending on the number of seasons, processing data could take hours due to how computationally heavy the player scoring is.

 ### Step 3: Generate Cards